cujojs/when/README.md

 Testing
 =======

-To run the unit tests, first pull in the dojo.util submodule "doh" by running `git submodule init` and `git submodule update` from the `when.js` directory.
+To run the unit tests, `from the when.js` dir:

+1. `git submodule init`
+2. `git submodule update`
-Then open test/index.html in your web browser.
+3. Open test.index.html in your browser

 References
 ----------